skip to Main Content

 Wilujeng sumping!

-The culture and cuisine of West Java are equally fascinating.
-Pencak Silat, Jaipong, Wayang Golek, Kuda Renggong, Sisingaan, Kuda Lumping, Angklung, Tari Topeng (Mask Dance), Ronggeng Gunung, and Tayub are some of its cultural heritage inherited through generations.
-It is also famous for its culinary delights, from Batagor, Siomai, Cireng, Cuanki to Sate Maranggi.
+West Java’s culture and cuisine are equally captivating.
+Cultural legacies such as Pencak Silat, Jaipong, Wayang Golek, Kuda Renggong, Sisingaan, Kuda Lumping, Angklung, Tari Topeng, Ronggeng Gunung, and Tayub continue to be passed down through generations.
+The region’s culinary delights, including Batagor, Siomai, Cireng, Cuanki, and Sate Maranggi, are always ready to satisfy any palate.

 Experience the uniqueness of West Java at its pavilion in TMII.
-The main building, a replica of the Kasepuhan Cirebon Palace, is divided into several rooms to introduce its cultural diversity.
+The main building, modeled after the Kasepuhan Palace of Cirebon, is divided into several spaces that highlight the province’s rich cultural diversity.

-Jinem Pangrawit, the first part, serves as an exhibition space and showcases Degung and Kecapi Suling performances, as well as regular dance training sessions.
-Secondly, there are Bangsal Prabayaksa and Bangsal Pringgondani, which have been converted into exhibition spaces showcasing various distinctive products from regencies/cities in West Java, as well as Sundanese traditional attire for various groups and bridal attire.
-The last area, Bangsal Dalem (Bangsal Panembahan), is currently repurposed as a display space for Sundanese arts, featuring traditional Sundanese musical instruments known as waditra.
+Jinem Pangrawit, the first area, serves as an exhibition and performance space for traditional Degung and Kacapi Suling music, as well as a regular venue for Sundanese dance training.
+Next are Bangsal Prabayaksa and Bangsal Pringgondani, currently repurposed as gallery spaces featuring a variety of signature products from cities and regencies across West Java, along with traditional Sundanese attire for different social occasions and wedding garments.
+The final area, Bangsal Dalem (Bangsal Panembahan), now functions as a display room for Sundanese performing arts and traditional musical instruments known as waditra.

 DID YOU KNOW?